liftoff/GateOne/gateone/applications/terminal/static/fonts/README.rst

 The Liberation Mono font is copyright Red Hat and is distributed under the Red Hat Liberation License which is included in this same directory.

+The Source Code Pro font is Copyright 2010, 2012 Adobe Systems Incorporated and distributed under the SIL Open Font License which is included in this same directory.